miliariadnane/blog/content/posts/2021/spring-security-jwt/spring-security-token-authentication-using-jwt.md

 In the figure, we can see the main actors in the Spring Security architecture and the relationships among these.
 In the demo project, I will implement this architecture.
 But before we should explain the relationships among the entities that are part of the authentication and especially the part of filters and configuration class.

 ![Spring Security architecture](./spring-security-arch.PNG)

+## Part 4: Show me the code

+So enough with the theory; let’s get down to some actual code.
+I have created a small project [demo project](https://github.com/miliariadnane/spring-boot-security-jwt) that showcases the signed JWT using spring boot with a client side using angular !